PrestaShopCorp/nestjs-context/examples/http/README.md

 Read [ExampleModule](./src/example.module.ts) to understand how this example is working.

-Execute yarn:start at this folder to start the server Try to execute a curl like:
+Execute yarn:start at this folder to start the server

+To see the context in action try to execute a curl like:
 ```
 curl --location --request POST 'http://127.0.0.1:9191/example?environment=query-env' \
 --header 'X-Correlation-Id: my-uuid' \